Soul Food is now being served!

 My Next Book: African American Presidential Chefs

 While researching Soul Food, I learned that every U.S. president has had an African American on their culinary staff either as the head cook or as an assistant cook/chef.
 It’s a rich hidden history that I’m excited to share.
 In addition, I’m currently pitching a one hour television documentary on the same subject to several cable television networks.

-I plan to write additional books on the African American barbecue tradtion and history as well as a comprehensive and definitive work on all African American cooking (going beyond soul food).
+I plan to write additional books on the African American foodways in the Midwest, African American barbecue tradtion and history, African American street vendors as well as a comprehensive and definitive work on all African American cooking (going beyond soul food).